Shishir198/LearningJourney/18Aug_JAVA.md

     RetentionPolicy.RUNTIME<br>

 *) RetentionPolicy.SOURCE
-    Annotations with this retention policy are only available in the source code and are discarded by the compiler.
+    -Annotations with this retention policy are only available in the source code and are discarded by the compiler.
-    They are not included in the compiled .class files.
+    -They are not included in the compiled .class files.
     Use Cases: <br>
     Code Analysis Tools: <br>
-    Used by tools like static analysis tools or code checkers that need to perform checks or generate warnings based on annotations in the source code.
+    -Used by tools like static analysis tools or code checkers that need to perform checks or generate warnings based on annotations in the source code.<br>
     Documentation: <br>
-    Some annotations used purely for documentation purposes, such as those generating source-level documentation or code comments, can be discarded at compile time.
+    Some annotations used purely for documentation purposes, such as those generating source-level documentation or code comments, can be discarded at compile time. <br>

-*)RetentionPolicy.CLASS
+*)RetentionPolicy.CLASS<br>
-    Annotations with this retention policy are retained by the compiler and included in the compiled .class files.
+    -Annotations with this retention policy are retained by the compiler and included in the compiled .class files.
-    However, they are not available at runtime.
+    -However, they are not available at runtime.
-    They can be used for code generation and other compile-time processing but not for runtime reflection.
+    -They can be used for code generation and other compile-time processing but not for runtime reflection.

   Use Cases: <br>
-  Bytecode Manipulation: <br> Useful for tools that work with bytecode but don’t need to inspect annotations at runtime.
+  Bytecode Manipulation: <br> Useful for tools that work with bytecode but don’t need to inspect annotations at runtime.<br>
-  Compile-Time Checks: <br> Used by compilers or annotation processors to generate additional source code (E.g- @Data)or perform checks during compilation.
+  Compile-Time Checks: <br> Used by compilers or annotation processors to generate additional source code (E.g- @Data)or perform checks during compilation.<br>

-*)RetentionPolicy.RUNTIME
+*)RetentionPolicy.RUNTIME<br>
-    Annotations with this retention policy are retained at runtime and can be accessed via reflection.
+    -Annotations with this retention policy are retained at runtime and can be accessed via reflection.
-    This allows annotations to influence the behavior of a program during its execution.
+    -This allows annotations to influence the behavior of a program during its execution.
     Use Cases: <br>
-    Frameworks and Libraries: <br> Essential for frameworks and libraries that use reflection to inspect annotations and modify program behavior based on their presence and values.
+    Frameworks and Libraries: <br> Essential for frameworks and libraries that use reflection to inspect annotations and modify program behavior based on their presence and values.<br>
-    Dependency Injection: <br> Used by dependency injection frameworks to configure and manage object dependencies at runtime.
+    Dependency Injection: <br> Used by dependency injection frameworks to configure and manage object dependencies at runtime.<br>
-    Aspect-Oriented Programming (AOP): <br> Used in AOP to apply cross-cutting concerns based on annotations.
+    Aspect-Oriented Programming (AOP): <br> Used in AOP to apply cross-cutting concerns based on annotations.<br>
-    Custom Behavior: <br> Allows custom application logic to be dynamically adjusted based on annotated metadata.
+    Custom Behavior: <br> Allows custom application logic to be dynamically adjusted based on annotated metadata.<br>

 3.@Documented
-Indicates that an annotation should be included in the JavaDoc documentation for the annotated element.
+-Indicates that an annotation should be included in the JavaDoc documentation for the annotated element.

 4.@Inherited
 -Indicates that an annotation declared on a superclass will be inherited by subclasses.